 Take your learning to a whole new level.

 The College of Health Science is proud to offer courses that include Extended Reality (XR) learning.
 These experiences provide immersive, hands-on learning that will prepare you for a successful career in the healthcare field.

 The Accreditation Council for Occupational Therapy Education (ACOTE) and the American Occupational Therapy Association have mandated that all entry-level occupational therapists must be prepared at the master’s degree level beginning January 2007.
 Therefore, all pre-occupational therapy students will be required to apply to the Baker College Center for Graduate Studies upon completion of the pre-occupational therapy bachelor’s degree program.

 The Baker College Bachelor of Science in Pre-Occupational Therapy and Master of Occupational Therapy programs are combined as a 4+2 degree program; students complete four years of undergraduate study and two years of graduate study.
-Graduate admission is open only to students who have completed the pre-occupational therapy program at Baker College of Flint.
+Graduate admission is open only to students who have completed the pre-occupational therapy program at Baker College.

-The occupational therapy program is fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; Phone: 301-652-2682; Web address: www.acoteonline.org.
+The occupational therapy program is fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) www.acoteonline.org, located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929; Phone: 301-652-2682.
 Graduates are eligible to take the national certification examination.

 This program is offered in-person on our campus in Auburn Hills.
 In Michigan our students come from Ann Arbor, Cadillac, Dearborn, Detroit, Flint, Grand Rapids, Jackson, Lansing, Kalamazoo, Muskegon, Owosso, Traverse City, and many other locations.
 Beyond Michigan, our online graduates hail from Ohio, Indiana, Illinois, and other states.